1990–91 Chicago Bulls season

 The 1990–91 Chicago Bulls season was the 25th season for the Chicago Bulls in the National Basketball Association.

+Season summary

+Off-season

 During the off-season, the Bulls acquired Dennis Hopson from the New Jersey Nets, and signed free agent Cliff Levingston.

+Regular season

-The Bulls overcame a slow start, losing their first three games of the regular season, as they later on posted an 11-game winning streak between February and March, held a 32–14 record at the All-Star break, then posted a nine-game winning streak also in March.
-The Bulls finished in first place in the Central Division with a 61–21 record, surpassing their previous franchise-best from the 1971–72 season, and earning the first seed in the Eastern Conference.
+The Bulls got off to a slow start losing their first three games, and later on holding a 5–6 start to the regular season.
+However, the team soon recovered posting a seven-game winning streak between November and December afterwards, and posting another seven-game winning streak in January, as the team held a 32–14 record at the All-Star break.
+The Bulls posted an 11-game winning streak between February and March, and then posted a nine-game winning streak in March, finishing in first place in the Central Division with a 61–21 record, surpassing their previous franchise-best record from the 1971–72 season, and earning the first seed in the Eastern Conference; the team qualified for the NBA playoffs for the seventh consecutive year.
 Widely regarded as one of the greatest teams of all time, the Bulls had the best team offensive rating and the seventh best team defensive rating in the NBA.